MikeRatcliffe/Recipes/recipes/zz-international-cooking-translations.md

 Units of measurement & sizing

-- teaspoon (US,UK, CA) is 5 mL (note: abbreviated 't' or 'tsp')
+- tsp (US,UK, CA) is 5 mL (note: abbreviated 't' or 'tsp')
 - dessert spoon (UK) is 10 mL (although may have historically been closer to 15mL)
-- tablespoon (US,CA) is roughly 15 mL (note: abbreviated 'T', 'TB', or 'tbsp') but a tablespoon (UK) is 17.7mL and tablespoon (AU) is 20 mL.
-Historical British cookbooks may use an ~25mL tablespoon. (more details).
+- tbsp (US,CA) is roughly 15 mL (note: abbreviated 'T', 'TB', or 'tbsp') but a tbsp (UK) is 17.7mL and tbsp (AU) is 20 mL.
+Historical British cookbooks may use an ~25mL tbsp. (more details).
-- A stick of butter (US) is 1/4 lb (113 g); the physical stick is marked into eight "tablespoon" divisions [slightly larger than an actual tablespoon, roughly 14g each]
+- A stick of butter (US) is 1/4 lb (113 g); the physical stick is marked into eight "tbsp" divisions [slightly larger than an actual tbsp, roughly 14g each]
 - A knob of butter (UK) is somewhere around 2 TB (US), but is an inexact measure.
 - A pat of butter (US) is between 1 and 2 tsp (5 to 10 mL), most commonly 48 per lb, or ~1.5 tsp. (~9.5 grams, 7.5mL)
 - A cup (US) for cooking is a fixed measure of ~236mL (8 fluid ounces, 16 TB, 1/2 a US pint); A British Imperial cup is 1/2 of an Imperial pint (~284mL) Other countries may use a 225mL 'cup' or 250mL 'metric cup' (AU, and some regions of CA?)